AberystwythSystemsBiology/dimedbpy/README.md

-# dimedbpy: Python wrapper for the DimeDB REST API.
+# dimedbpy: Python wrapper for DIMEdb's REST API

 dimedbyp provides a way to interact with the DIMEdb web service in Python.
 It provides metabolite queries by name, structure, and adduct information.